By Lee Foster

 We stayed on Saturday night in Bishop, which has plenty of chain lodging and dining options.
 We lodged at the La Quinta there.
 Our dining spot was the bowling alley next to La Quinta, named Back Alley Bowl, where the rib-eye steak was a good choice.

 On our drive back to the Bay Area on Sunday, before crossing Yosemite on Highway 120 again, we paused and explored the Rock Creek drainage north of Bishop for colorful aspen.
 We found some terrific color there, and enjoyed how remote the area was, with minimal other human presence, compared to the crowded terrain west of Bishop.
-Rock Creek and the entire Eastern Sierra region has ample and attractive forest service campsites.
+While we stayed in lodgings, the Rock Creek and the entire Eastern Sierra region has ample and attractive forest service campsites.

 The hunt for fall color is especially pleasing because the prey, the yellow and red aspen leaves, is not depleted by its capture in your imagination or camera.